doda2025-team8/model-service/README.md

 ## Notes

-Use the included `.env` file to configure the service.
+Copy `.env.example` to `.env` to configure the service.
 First startup takes ~30 seconds for model download.